The Essenes

 This viewpoint of God-Virtue-Mankind would be longstanding also, expressed by Enosh, Enoch, and Noah, all with various strengths displaying these virtues.

-Essanoi were more specifically Nazoreans, which separates them from Osseaens, who were generally described as legalists, and scribes.
+Essanoi were more specifically Nazoreans, which separates them from Ossaeans, who were generally described as legalists, and scribes.

-Pythagoras: Nazarenes all married and considered Osseaen celibacy misguided and a rude treatment of women, who would be exalted by marriage (increasing spiritual beauty?).
+Pythagoras: Nazarenes all married and considered Ossaean celibacy misguided and a rude treatment of women, who would be exalted by marriage (increasing spiritual beauty?).

 The article Nazarite John concerns Nazarite tradition, as well as removing oneself by the cutting of their hair.